-Weddings Away is $2.99 on Kindle right now!
-Get it here!
+Weddings Away is FREE on Kindle Unlimited right now!
+Get it here.

-Weddings Away is $2.99 on Kindle right now!
-Get it here!
+Weddings Away is FREE on Kindle Unlimited right now!
+Get it here.

 And let me hold up this one, too, for launching my first 50 book reviews: